Denis DeJordy: Playing career

 When the Black Hawks acquired Tony Esposito from the Montreal Canadiens, DeJordy was relegated to backup for the 1969–70 season.
 He then played for the Los Angeles Kings for three seasons.
-In the fall of 1971, he was traded to Montreal, where he became the backup to Ken Dryden, who had played a large part in leading the Canadiens to the Stanley Cup the previous spring.
+He was traded along with Dale Hoganson, Noel Price and Doug Robinson from the Kings to the Canadiens for Rogie Vachon on November 4, 1971.
+He became the backup to Ken Dryden, who had played a large part in leading the Canadiens to the Stanley Cup the previous spring.
 DeJordy played seven games that season.
 He was then dealt to the Detroit Red Wings and played parts of two seasons there, with stints in the minor leagues.
 He then became a goaltending coach for the Wings, the first in the NHL.

-During his career, DeJordy owned a sporting goods store in his home town of St. Hyacinthe, Quebec.
+During his career, DeJordy owned a sporting goods store in his hometown of St. Hyacinthe, Quebec.
 Dejordy's brother Roger DeJordy was a veteran minor league hockey player and was enshrined in the Hershey Bears Hockey Club Hall of Fame in 2015.